MarkMartinezGit/PowerBI-FC-Barcelona-Squad-Financial-Analysis/README.md

 Interactive visualizations of player values and contract timelines.
 Filters for player position, age, and market trends.
 Insights for strategic decision-making in player retention and transfers.
-🔗 Check out the vis here <iframe title="FC Barcelona Squad Financial Analysis" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiNmUwODVjZTYtYmMxMi00ZDgyLWE3MzQtYzFiMjNjYmQ3NGI3IiwidCI6IjUwYWY1MWI4LWVmZjItNDIxYi04NDI1LWQ5NWQ0OGQyOWM1ZSJ9" frameborder="0" allowFullScreen="true"></iframe>
+🔗 Check out the vis here [https://bit.ly/3FbYUhN]